From BR Bullpen

 Hernández led the 1988 Selective Season with a 3.18 ERA.
 In the 1988 Baseball World Cup, Hernández was 1-0 with a 5.19 ERA; the only less effective pitcher on the Cuban national team in the Cup was another future major leaguer, Rene Arocha.
 The team won the Gold in a close battle with Team USA.
 In the 1988-1989 National Series, El Duque was 7-0 for the Industriales.
 His 10-1 winning percentage in the 1990 Selective Series led the way.
 On April 7, he threw a 7-inning no-hitter.

-Hernández returned to the Cuban national team for the 1990 Baseball World Cup and struck out four in two scoreless innings of relief in a minor role.
+Hernández returned to the Cuban national team for the 1990 Goodwill Games (Gold Medal) and the 1990 Baseball World Cup, in which he struck out four in two scoreless innings of relief in a minor role.
 In the 1992 Selective Series, Orlando led in wins (10), winning percentage (he only lost twice) and ERA (2.23) in his best year in Cuba.
 He pitched for Cuba in the 1992 Olympics and was 1-0 with a 5.40 ERA, the highest on the Gold Medalists.
 He struck out 9 and allowed one run in 6 1/3 IP against Taiwan but was blown out of the box by Team USA, allowing five runs in a 1/3 of an inning, thanks in part to a 3-run shot by Michael Tucker.
 Omar Ajete relieved him and allowed just one run the rest of the way in beating the US.

 El Duque was 1-0 with a 0.00 ERA in the 1993 Central American Games.
 In the 1993 Intercontinental Cup, he was 1-0 with a 2.00 ERA and 17 K in 13 innings.
 He had the second-highest ERA on the gold medal winners.
 He allowed 3 hits and one run while fanning 12 in a complete game against the Nicaraguan national team but allowed two runs in four innings to Australia.